jzkarap/GoBlog/README.md

 Users can view all current accounts in database, along with post counts, and can view all posts by user.

-Users can create new posts (if using an existing username), which will added correctly to database and included in all future queries.
+Users can create new posts (if using an existing username), which will be added correctly to database and included in all future queries.

 TO ADD: